afrid0315/aws-azure-devops-interview_questions/kubernetes/README.md

 - Etcd: A distributed key-value store that stores the configuration data of the cluster.
 This data represents the state of the cluster at any given point in time.

 Worker Node:
-- Kubelet: Ensures that containers are running on a node and communicates with the master to receive instructions.
+- Kubelet: Ensures that containers are running on a node and communicates with the master to receive instructions.(Kubelet manages the container that are scheduled to run on that node.
+It ensure that containers are running and healthy, and that resources they need are available.
+Kubelet communicates with API server to get information about the containers that are running on node, and then starts and stops the containers as needed to maintain the desired state.
+It also monitors the containers to ensure the containers running correctly, restarts them if necessary.
 - Kube Proxy: Maintains network rules on nodes.
 It manages network communication to and from a pod.
 - Container Runtime: The software responsible for running containers.
 Common runtimes include Docker, containerd, and others.